Exception and error resolution

 Job errors

-Navigate to the Job Errors tab to view a list of job errors.
-The Current Job Errors view displays all outstanding job errors.
-The All Job Errors view displays all job errors across time, regardless of their resolution.
-Review the Error Status and Message fields for an overview of the error and the potential for remediation.
+Navigate to the Job Exceptions tab to view a list of job errors.
+The Current Files with Exceptions view displays all outstanding job errors.
+The All Files with Exceptions view displays all job errors across time, regardless of their resolution.
+Review the exception Status and Message fields for an overview of the error and the potential for remediation.
+Is this correct?
+Do you view job errors from the Job Exceptions tab?

 Job error workflow